Research and Collaboration

-Each year AMBA produces a number of high profile surveys flagship annual surveys.
-These projects include membership, careers, employer / business / corporate, and public surveys.
+Each year AMBA produces a number of high-profile flagship annual surveys.
+These projects include membership, careers, employer/business/corporate, and public surveys.

-Research partners would have exclusive sponsorship of the survey (on a yearly basis) and have the opportunity to contribute to some questions, but AMBA would lead on topic development and use data for internal marketing and communications purposes under the direction of its charitable objectives, and membership and accreditation requirements.
+Research partners would have exclusive sponsorship of the survey (on a yearly basis) and have the opportunity to contribute to some questions.
+AMBA would lead on topic development and use data for internal marketing and communications purposes under the direction of its charitable objectives, and membership and accreditation requirements.

 This would be an exclusive piece of work between AMBA and our research partner.
-The research partner would collaborate with AMBA around the audience and topic of interest, and would have input into all the data collection materials for the project (in agreement with AMBA).
+The research partner would collaborate with AMBA on the audience and topic of interest.
+They would also provide input on the data collection materials for the project (in agreement with AMBA).

 Research analysis and communication

-Following any quantitative and qualitative research AMBA would conduct analysis of the data.
-An analysis document would be drafted in order to define the key themes and variables that we would want to explore in detail.
+Following any quantitative and qualitative research, AMBA would conduct an analysis of the data.
+A document would be drafted in order to define the key themes and variables that we would want to explore in detail.
 Statistically significant correlations and trends over time (if applicable) would be given prominence in the analysis.
-As part of this analysis process a key findings data sheet and a top line results document would be produced.
+As part of this analysis process, a key findings data sheet and a top-line results document would be produced.

 AMBA would write up and produce a final report of the findings.
 The report would look to convey the results of the research in a compelling manner, through a strong and punchy narrative.
 The report would be produced to a publishable standard, with appropriate charts, graphics and design fed into the final document.

 A full report could incorporate AMBA’s research partner’s logo and some commentary on the findings should you wish.
-The length of the report would depend on the detail within the research and length of the study.
+The length of the report would depend on the detail of the research and the length of the study.

 3. Communicating research findings